Get Started

 DANGER

 Using a private key of the ENS name manager account has immediate security risks.
-Consider Safe MFA setup instead.
+Consider Safe integration instead.

 OMNIPIN_PK=<0xensmanagerprivatekeygoeshere>omnipin deploy --ens omnipin.ethUpdating ENS Content-Hash record requires paying a network fee.
 The fee varies depending on network load.